 change Line 2-8 on Page 136 as follows

-In the SBP reporting procedure, the sensing initiator may sequentially transmit one or more CIR Report IEs carrying the sensing measurement reports of the corresponding sensing measurement exchange to the sensing requesting device.
-Alternatively, the sensing initiator may transmit an aggregated sensing measurement report to the sensing requesting device, which includes two or more CIR Report IEs, each CIR Report IE carrying the sensing measurement reports of the corresponding sensing measurement exchange.
-The CIR Report IE transmitted by the sensing initiator shall include the address of the sensing responder that generated the sensing measurement report carried in the CIR Report IE.
+In the SBP reporting procedure, the sensing initiator may sequentially transmit one or more CIR Report IEs and/or Processed Target Feature Report IEs carrying the sensing measurement reports of the corresponding sensing measurement exchange to the sensing requesting device.
+Alternatively, the sensing initiator may transmit an aggregated sensing measurement report to the sensing requesting device, which includes two or more CIR Report IEs and/or Processed Target Feature Report IEs, each CIR Report IE or Processed Target Feature Report IE carrying the sensing measurement reports of the corresponding sensing measurement exchange.
+The CIR Report IE and/or Processed Target Feature Report IE transmitted by the sensing initiator shall include the address of the sensing responder that generated the sensing measurement report carried in the CIR Report IE or Processed Target Feature Report IE.

 10.39.6.1 Application Control IE (AC IE)